AAdemide/fpl/README.md

-# Instructions to run react (vite) app
+# Instructions to run app
 - [install node](https://nodejs.org/en/download)
+- clone app
+- open 2 terminals sessions
+- in one terminal session cd to client and run npm i
+- in the second terminal session cd to server and run npm i
+- in the server terminal run npm run dev
+- in the client terminal also run npm run dev
 - > cd to directory with package.json
 - > npm install
 - > npm run dev (run command)

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh